 In prior or future studies or trials of our product candidates, we may have or will expressly or implicitly characterize or classify such candidates as encompassed within a specific regulatory scheme (e.g., as foods or dietary supplements).
 Regulatory authorities may not agree with the regulatory classification of the product candidates used in our Clinical Studies or any subsequent classification of such candidates prior to commercialization.
 To date, we have submitted and the FDA has cleared an IND for our Phase 2 Clinical Trial of AXA1665, which we initiated in the second quarter of 2021 and terminated in the second quarter of 2022.
-Additionally, we have submitted and the FDA has cleared an IND for our Phase 2b Clinical Trial of AXA1125 for the treatment of NASH, which we initiated in the second quarter of 2021.
-We have also submitted and the United Kingdom's MHRA has accepted a CTA for our Phase 2a Clinical Trial of AXA1125 for the treatment of Long COVID, which we initiated in December 2021.
+Additionally, we have submitted and the FDA has cleared an IND for our Phase 2b Clinical Trial of AXA1125 for the treatment of NASH, which we initiated in the second quarter of 2021 and terminated in December 2022.
+We have also submitted and the United Kingdom's MHRA has accepted a CTA for our Phase 2a Clinical Trial of AXA1125 for the treatment of Long COVID, which we initiated in December 2021 and reported top line results in August 2022.
+In November 2022, we conducted a Scientific Meeting with the MHRA, and in January 2023 the MHRA agreed with the Company's plan for a registrational Phase 2b/3 Clinical Trial of AXA1125 for the treatment of Long COVID.
+In January 2023 we submitted an Investigation New Drug application to the FDA for a Phase 2b/3 Clinical Trial of AXA1125 for the treatment of Long COVID, and the FDA cleared that application in February 2023.
 We have not discussed the development of our other product candidates evaluated in Clinical Studies or our utilization of specific regulatory pathways for our other product candidates with the FDA or comparable foreign regulatory authorities and any such regulator may not agree with our current activities or future approach or plans for further development.
 The FDA may determine that our product candidates are not safe or appropriate for use in Clinical Studies or are not governed by food regulations and therefore may classify any of our product candidates as being ineligible for investigation in Clinical Studies without an IND.
 The FDA or other regulatory authorities may also take enforcement action, or otherwise delay or prevent further development or commercialization of our product candidates.